 *This gluten free dining experience took place in December 2017.

-Have you been to SeaWorld Orlando?
-What dining options did you try when you went there?
+Have you been to Roaring Fork?
+What did you order when you dined there?